Gebaly22/Quantum-bookstore/README.md

-ok this is the readme is it ok
 # Quantum Bookstore

 A simple Java project that simulates a small bookstore system with support for physical books, digital books, and showcase items.
 The project demonstrates clean object-oriented design using inheritance, service abstraction, and custom exception handling.